The Friar’s Tale

 ¶ 14 Leave a comment on paragraph 14 0 Jacques Derrida’s The Animal that Therefore I am is a foundational book in the academic field of “critical animal studies.”
 It is thrilling, often fun to read, but also often daunting: it assumes the reader will be familiar with decades of Derrida’s earlier work, as well as with a set of figures of European philosophy — chiefly Jacques Lacan, Immanuel Kant, Martin Heidegger, and Emmanuel Levinas — on whom Derrida commented throughout his career.
 Most scholars who have built on Derrida’s thoughts on animals have tended to concentrate only on his first chapter.

 ¶ 15 Leave a comment on paragraph 15 1 Medieval cultural studies of animals initially tended to concentrate on animal symbolism (for example, Beryl Rowland’s Animals with Human Faces); several decades ago, Joyce Salisbury’s The Beast Within demonstrated that medieval Christian doctrine, literature, dietary, and archaeological evidence could be discussed together, showing that animal studies need not just be an out-of-the-way subset of medieval studies; medieval studies joined the conversation with contemporary critical animal philosophy not long afterward, with books by Dorothy Yamamoto, Susan Crane, and me.
-Some medievalists, like Sarah Kay and Bruce Holsinger, have written extensively about the philosophical and cultural implications of medieval literature largely being preserved on the skins of dead animals.
+Some medievalists, like Sarah Kay and Bruce Holsinger, have provided write my book review for me practice extensively about the philosophical and cultural implications of medieval literature largely being preserved on the skins of dead animals.
 Chaucer scholars have also contributed to all these discussions: the anthology Rethinking Chaucerian Beasts is a good place to find other critical conversations you might join, as is the “Animalia” cluster of short essays in the 2012 issue of Studies in the Age of Chaucer.
 These studies might encourage you to read outside The Canterbury Tales to look at Chaucer’s attention to animals in his other works: the dog that joins the mourning nobleman in The Book of the Duchess, the wise, talking eagle of The House of Fame, and the debating birds of his Parliament of Fowles: given the prominence of animals in many of Chaucer’s other poetry, The Canterbury Tales seems almost shockingly devoted to merely human narratives.
 Finally, a short poem like Chaucer’s “Former Age,” about the poor but virtuous culture of the earliest humans, might lead you to examine medieval thinking about vegetarianism.